divonlan/genozip/docs/genocat.rst

    | See: :ref:`dvcf`
    |

 .. option:: -y, --show-dvcf.
-For each variant, show its coordinate system (Primary, Luft or Both), and its oStatus.
-May be used with or without combination of --luft.
+For each variant show its coordinate system (Primary or Luft or Both) and its oStatus.
+May be used with or without --luft.

+   | See: :ref:`dvcf`
+   |

+.. option:: --show-ostatus.
+Add oSTATUS to the INFO field.
+May be used with or without of --luft.

    | See: :ref:`dvcf`
    |